Kot Engenharia

 Figure 2: Types of drum construction - SOURCE: Kot Collection.

-This equipment is generally made of steel and, as already mentioned, one of its main functions is to drive the belt so that the expected operation of the conveyor is achieved.
-In this case, the drum to be used is the drive drum, which is coupled to the drive assembly, made up of motors and gearboxes.
-In some cases where necessary, a brake disk can also be attached to the drum shaft to be used in conjunction with a conveyor braking system.
+In general, this equipment is made of steel and, as already mentioned, one of its main functions is to drive the belt so that the conveyor operates as intended.
+In this case, the drum used is the drive drum, which is connected to the drive assembly, consisting of motors and gearboxes.
+In some cases, when necessary, a brake disc can also be attached to the drum shaft to be used in conjunction with the conveyor’s braking system.

 For operations where high belt tensions are required, different drive configurations can be used.
 Among them, the use of a drive assembly on more than one drum can be considered, as well as the use of a double drive on the same drum.

-Figure 3 below shows the braking system on a belt conveyor, as well as a double-drive drum.
+Next, in Figure 3, you can see the braking system on a belt conveyor, as well as a double-drive drum.

 Double-acting drum braking system